Charles W. Howard: Automobile accident

+Santa Claus career

 After a short time at Merrill's, Howard wrote to McCurdy's Department Store in Rochester, New York inquiring about a position as Santa Claus.
 When he received word that the sales manager, Mr. Carl Skare, was interested, he packed up his suit and left for Rochester.
 When he entered the store office dressed as Santa, Skare took one look at him and asked, "When can you start?"
 No other questions were asked.
 On his first day of work, he was so frightened that store workers could not coax him out of the dressing room.
 When they pounded on the door, he finally emerged quite timidly.
 Soon, the smiling faces of young children melted his fears away and the day passed so quickly that he forgot to break for lunch.
 To commute from Albion to Rochester, Howard would awake between 3:30am and 4:00am, complete his chores on the farm, and get ready for work.
 Then his wife would drive him to the train station.
 At the end of the day, he would return home to finish his chores and tumble into bed.

 Knowing very little about the meaning of Santa Claus, Howard later recalled an interaction with a young child that helped him understand the true role of Santa:

 One morning a little girl came in an watched him work.
 She stood there for some time before she ventured closer.
 Then a step at a time she walked up to him and very timidly asked, 'Santa, will you promise me something?'
 Santa looked at the child and said, 'What is it you want me to promise?'
 He had already learned that promises sometimes meant heartaches.
 He did not want to make any mistakes.
 However this child seemed so sincere, so earnest, he took her little hand in his.
 The child drew closer, looked up into his face with all the love and trust that a five year old could and whispered, 'Will you promise me you will never shave?'
 It wasn't what he had expected but all at once he realized that if Santa meant that much to that child it must mean just as much to hundreds of others.
 Who was this old fellow who meant so much to the children?
 Where did he come from?
 What did he stand for?
 Why did he wear that red suit?
 Why was it trimmed with white fur?
 Why this?
 And why that?

 Howard spent years reading about the history of Santa Claus, picking up just about every book on the subject.
 As his knowledge increased, so did the requests from stores seeking an experienced Santa.
 Other men portraying Santa started to seek out his expertise, eventually leading to the development of the Santa Claus School.